-Easy-to-read medicine information about pregabalin – what it is, how to take pregabalin safely and possible side effects.
+Easy-to-read medicine information about pregabalin – what it is, how to take it safely and possible side effects.

 |Type of medicine||Also called|